A closed expression for the UV-divergent parts of one-loop tensor integrals in dimensional regularization

 \textbf{Abstract}

-Starting from the general definition of a 1-loop tensor N-point function, we use its Feynman parametrization in order to calculate the UV-divergent part of an arbitrary tensor coefficient in the framework of dimensional regularization.
-After presenting the general result in closed form, we also provide less complex formulae for certain special cases and explicit expressions for some B-, C-, and D-functions.
+Starting from the general definition of a one-loop tensor N-point function, we use its Feynman parametrization to calculate the UV-divergent part of an arbitrary tensor coefficient in the framework of dimensional regularization.
+In contrast to existing recursion schemes, we are able to present a general analytic result in closed form that enables direct determination of the UV-divergent part of any one-loop tensor N-point coefficient independent from UV-divergent parts of other one-loop tensor N-point coefficients.
+Simplified formulas and explicit expressions are presented for A-, B-, C-, D-, E-, and F-functions.